Quantum games and synchronicity: Consequences of synchronicity

 In the classical question and answer case, consider the quantum processes interpretation (see \cite{PQP}) of the above proposition: Each of Alice's and Bob's marginals looks like encoding their own question as a quantum state, applying $P$, and then measuring to get back classical data.

-If the non-signalling correlation $P$ is realized by some quantum-commuting strategy and a shared state, we can say even more about the strategy.
+If the non-signalling correlation $P$ is realized by some quantum commuting strategy and a shared state, we can say even more about the strategy.
 This is a diagrammatic alternative to the proof of \cite[Theorem 6.6, (1)]{BKS21}.